cmangla/altera-sockit-hardcaml/README.md

 The generated Verilog file will contain a module called `leds`.

+Andy Ray has kindly written an [extension](https://gist.github.com/andrewray/5920da9cba5cdbba49cf) to this example that uses some advanced features of HardCaml.

 ## Compiling for the FPGA

 Our next step is to use Altera's tool-chain to synthesise our design into